 The honeyed whiskey glowed invitingly in the bottle I opened, not bothering with a glass.

-I could hear the rain on the window, and the susurration of tires on the shiny black road spattered with neon down below, where two cats fought in an alley, and people were out who’d otherwise go stir crazy indoors.
+I could hear the rain on the window, and the slushy sound of tires on the shiny black road spattered with neon down below.
+Two cats fought in an alley, and people were out who’d otherwise go stir crazy indoors.

 She laughed, soft and low, like a piano in the dark after midnight.
 “Against the rules, handsome, you know that.”

 She poured herself a drink, and sat down, crossing legs from Heaven.

 “Whatcha got goin here, sweetie?”

 “Ahhh,”she said, covering her ears in mock pain.
 “Honey don’t use polysyllables this time of night; they hurt my head.”

 “Anything for you, cookie.
 I’m stuck.”

 I told her where I was in the story, and where I wanted to go next.